1fanyang/abdima/README.md

 ## Input Format

 Both the TBox and the ABox are saved in one single OWL file.
 The observation is saved as one concept in the ABox.
+The OWL file can be edited using [Protégé](http://protege.stanford.edu).

 ## Usage